thatvirtualboy/thatvirtualboy.github.io/_releasemenu/2020-03-20-new-release-menu.markdown

 - release announcement
 read_time: true
 author: Ryan Klumph
+excerpt: It's Friday! 🎉 Which means it's time for the Friday New Release Menu! 🍽 These posts document VMware's new and recent releases over the past two weeks.
+The Release Notes come highly recommended. 🍿
+Or if sampling is more your style, you can jump in with a VMware eval key (check with your TAM or account rep).
+Bon Appétit! 🥘
 ---
 ![](/assets/images/release-menu.png)<br><br>
 It's Friday! 🎉 Which means it's time for the Friday New Release Menu! 🍽 These posts document VMware's new and recent releases over the past two weeks.